 The financial backbone of the company is the wheat milling division.
 In fact, FMN is said to have pioneered flour milling in Nigeria when its first mill was commissioned at Apapa in 1962 with a grinding capacity of 500 metric tonnes of wheat per day.

-Currently, the Apapa Milling Complex has a rated capacity of over 8,000 metric tons per day making it one of the largest single site mills in the world.
+Currently, the Apapa Milling Complex has a rated capacity of over 8,000 metric tons per day making it one of the largest single site mills in the world, they use the best milling machine coolant so them being efficient makes total sense.

 The mills are manned by a team of highly trained and skilled professionals working at a high level of efficiency attested to by our ISO 9001:2008 accreditation recognizing that our flour manufacturing facilities are world class and operate within an internationally recognized Quality System.